 And that’s marriage for you.
 It is simpler when you have common interests.
 When you encounter the attendant troubles of the planting season like stress, fatigue or disagreements you will easily overcome them because you know the harvest is just around the corner.

 So search for a partner who shares at least one common passion with you.
-I have seen couples who love fashion, sports, real estate, charity, etc. They find joy in working together to fulfill these passions.
+I have seen couples who love fashion, sports, real estate, charity, etc. They find joy in working together to fulfil these passions.
 And if you are already married take some time to mull this over, chances are there could be a latent one you share with your spouse.
 Revive it immediately and start enjoying it together.
 Do this as often as you can.
-My wife and I have had a wonderful time together, made beautiful memories from the opportunities and challenges therein.
-It works for us and should work for you.
+My wife and I have had a wonderful time together and made beautiful memories from the opportunities and challenges therein.
+It works for us and could work for you.